 1 What do the concepts “maintenance” and “maintenance obligation” mean in practical terms?
 Which persons have to pay a maintenance allowance to another person?

-‘Maintenance’ is understood to be everything which is essential for the sustenance, housing and clothing of a person.
-Maintenance also includes the education and instruction of the person if he or she is an underage child.
+‘Maintenance’ is understood to be everything which is essential for the subsistence, housing and clothing of a person.
+In the event of an underage child, maintenance also includes education and instruction.

 According to the law, the following are required to pay maintenance in the order indicated:

 - uncles and aunts, during the minority of the person maintained;

 - stepfather and stepmother of stepchildren underage who are or were under their care at the time of the spouse's death.